-Climate in the different parts of Peru vary significantly making it one of the world’s most bio diverse countries.
-The Amazon has been the habitat of a wide range of species including jaguars, pink dolphins, one-third of the world’s bird species and over four thousand types of butterflies.
+The climate in the different parts of Peru varies significantly making it one of the world’s most biodiverse countries.
+Amazon has been the habitat of a wide range of species including jaguars, pink dolphins, one-third of the world’s bird species, and over four thousand types of butterflies.

-Several UNESCO World Heritage sites can also be found in Peru, the most famous of which is the Machu Piccu – one of the most popular image of the Incan Empire that also features amazing views of the ruins.
-Other world heritage sites are the Chavín de Huántar depicting 900 B.C. pre-Incan culture and Chan showing ruins of an ancient mud city.
+Several UNESCO World Heritage sites can also be found in Peru, the most famous of which is the Machu Picchu – one of the most popular images of the Incan Empire that also features amazing views of the ruins.
+Otherworld heritage sites are the Chavín de Huántar depicting 900 B.C. pre-Incan culture and Chan showing ruins of an ancient mud city.